JuliaLang/julia/doc/src/manual/parallel-computing.md

 remotecall_fetch(()->foo(A), 2)
 ```

+In this case `foo` is expected to be a function that takes 2D array as a parameter, and is defined
+in the remote process.
+So you could, for example, think of the term `foo` being replaced with the function [`norm`](@ref).

 Note that `A` is a global variable defined in the local workspace.
 Worker 2 does not have a variable called
 `A` under `Main`.
 The act of shipping the closure `()->foo(A)` to worker 2 results in `Main.A` being defined
 on 2. `Main.A` continues to exist on worker 2 even after the call `remotecall_fetch` returns.
 Remote calls